knanne/knanne.github.io/_posts/2016-10-25-creating-a-website-with-jekyll-and-github-pages.md

 ## Site Comments

-This blog implements the comments powered by Google Plus (see bottom of post).
-I have not found any official documentation on their [web API site](https://developers.google.com/+/web/), but found sample code [here](https://gist.github.com/chuckbutler/fce8077a0161cff6b489), and a blog post describing the implementation [here](https://floaternet.com/gcomments).
+<del>This blog implements the comments powered by Google Plus (see bottom of post).
+I have not found any official documentation on their [web API site](https://developers.google.com/+/web/), but found sample code [here](https://gist.github.com/chuckbutler/fce8077a0161cff6b489), and a blog post describing the implementation [here](https://floaternet.com/gcomments).</del>

 Other notable options I have seen include:
 - [Disqus](https://disqus.com/)